rexfilius/dsa/notes/data_structures/tree.md

 A tree in which each node has at most two children, often referred to as the left and right children

 <u>Traversal operations on a Binary Tree</u>
-In-order, Pre-order, Post-order - O(n) time and space.
+1. In-order, Pre-order, Post-order - all are O(n) time and space and are depth first traversals.
+2. breadth first travesal.

 <u>Nomenclature on Tree</u>
 1. The uppermost node is called the root.